DainPixel/RoomSketch/README.md

   RoomSketch (2021)
 </h1>

-*A web-based interior design tool created as a term project for a Web Contents Development course.*
+**A web-based interior design tool created as a term project for a Web Contents Development course.** <br>
+*The logo represents a house with a dot on the roof, symbolizing a pencil—reflecting the idea of "sketching" room designs.*

 ## 📌 Overview
 ### **🔹 Addressing a Common Problem**